Former Miami Dolphin Vontae Davis found dead in Southwest Ranches home

 Davis' former coach Chester Frazier also confirmed the death on X, formerly Twitter.

-During a Zoom news conference Monday, Fighting Illini Head Football Coach Bret Bielema said while he did not coach Davis, he did compete against Davis as an assistant coach in the NFL.
+During a Zoom news conference Monday, Fighting Illini head football coach Bret Bielema said while he did not coach Davis, he did compete against him as an assistant coach in the NFL.

 Bielema said Davis was a "very loved" player at Illinois and spoke of Davis' "passion" and "intensity."